Lorena Garcia: Kitchenware

 On November 14, 2013, Lorena, along with Ingenious Design's president, Joy Mangano, released their line of new kitchenware, the Lorena Bella Kitchen Collection.
 Some items included on the Lorena Bella Kitchen Collection for HSN include cookware with Technolon +, Corningware oven to tabletop serveware, and a plethora of smart accessories.

 On October 14, 2016, Lorena launched an international reality show called Food Hunters, a cooking competition for children in which teams from Latin America compete for culinary scholarships.
 The show concluded on January 15, 2017.

+In 2022, Garcia was an honoree by the Carnegie Corporation of New York's Great Immigrant Award.